Large-SALE-pop-up-on-a-website

 For the visitor, this can feel like an onslaught.

-For some people, one pop-up is annoying.
+For some people, one website pop-up is annoying.
 Show them this many and they’ll leave without buying anything.

 Hard to close down